 Even though the average per capita food supply rose by one fifth between 1960 and 2000, the number of undernourished people doubled.
-This means that the ratio has been stabilizing at around 12-15% of the world population for some decades now.2 On top of this,

-2 Estimates of 'undernourished population' from FAO Statistics: 300 to 500 million in the 1960s (10-15% of the world population), 535 million in 1972-1974 (14%), 580 million in 1979-1981 (13%), 840 in 1990 (16%), 820 in 2000 (13%), about one billion in 2009 (15%), and 805 in 2014 (11%).
-Earlier estimates are from David Grigg (1985), and from Lucile F. Newman (1990, 395-6).
-Due to the numerous revisions in the FAO definitions of undernourishment and malnourishment, the figures keep fluctuating and lose reliability (e.g. the adaptation of rapidly rising prices of agricultural commodities triggered in 2007-2008 a new, twenty-first century food crisis (raising the number of undernourished people but not causing new famines).
-At the start of the new millennium, food was cheaper than at any time in modern world history (Moore, 2014).
+This means that the ratio has been stabilizing at around 12-15% of the world population for some decades now.
+On top of this, rapidly rising prices of agricultural commodities triggered in 2007-2008 a new 21st century food crisis (raising the number of undernourished people but not causing new famines).
+At the start of the new millennium, food was cheaper than at any time in modern world history (Moore 2015).
 After 2002 world food prices ticked upwards, slowly at first, then accelerating.
 Prices peaked in 2008, and again in the early months of 2011.
 According to the Food and Agricultural Organization of the United Nations, in 2014 average real food prices are 50% higher than before 2007-2008.
-According to many observers, the new global food crisis symbols the end of 'cheap food' and the persistence of higher and more fluctuating retail prices of agricultural foodstuffs, turning into a structural and even systemic crisis (Johnston et al, 2010: 69-71; Moore, 2014).
+According to many observers, the new global food crisis symbols the end of 'cheap food' and the persistence of higher and more fluctuating retail prices of agricultural foodstuffs, turning into a structural and even systemic crisis (Johnston et al 2010: 69-71; Moore 2015).
 This challenges one of the basic pillars of the European development project, which is based on a combination of open labor markets, generalized national protection systems and general access to cheap food.
-While the prospect of access to a fair (family) wage income and to guaranteed social protection dissolved in the 'lost decades' of the 1980s and 1990s, the structural break in the food price index in recent years demystifies the promise of an end to hunger via unrestricted global food markets.
+While the prospect of access to a fair (family) wage income and to guaranteed social protection dissolved in the 'lost decades' of the 1980s and 1990s (when the funding of agricultural research fell dramatically), the structural break in the food price index in recent years demystifies the promise of an end to hunger via unrestricted global food markets.

-This recent food price crisis reveals the vulnerability of global food chains in the early twenty-first century.
+This recent food price crisis reveals the vulnerability of global food chains in the early 21st century.
 Rising prices are not the result of disturbances in local supply and demand; they are triggered by global market fluctuations and price settings.
-According to international organizations, the first twenty-first century food crisis is man-made.
-Short-run overshooting (bad harvests, low food stocks, export bans, speculation) interferes with longrun negative shifts (population growth, declining stocks, rising demand for animal feed, biofuel policies).
+According to international organizations, the first 21st century food crisis is man-made.
+Short-run overshooting (bad harvests, low food stocks, export bans, speculation) interferes with long-run negative shifts (population growth, declining stocks, rising demand for animal feed, biofuel policies).
 This combination is intensified because agriculture has been neglected in development theory and policies over the last 30 years (the 'lost decades'), because productivity gains are declining, and because the impact of climate change is rising.
-Whatever the causes, it becomes clear that the 'green revolutions' of the 1970s and 1980s have run out of steam.
+Whatever the causes, it becomes clear that the 'green revolutions' of the 1970s and 1980s have run out of steam (see Halberg, Chapter 11, this volume).
 The question as to whether new technological fixes can revitalize agricultural productivity gains remains unanswered.